-Our little group started to bond so much that we decided to split away from the original MeetUp group and created our own group on Facebook.
+Our little group started to bond so much that we decided to split away from the original MeetUp group and created our own motherhood support group on Facebook.

-It’s been two years and the group grew quickly.
-We regularly shared ideas, silly stories, planned and organized meet ups and other gatherings through our private facebook group.
-By now there are over twenty of us, with varying ages and stages of life, feeling like a little family of our own.
+It’s been two years now and the group grew quickly.
+We regularly share ideas, silly stories, plan and organize meet ups and other gatherings through our private facebook group.
+Now there are over twenty of us, with varying ages and stages of life.
+And our support group feels like a little family of our own.

 We turned a MeetUp group into a close-knit motherhood support group.
 We support each other and help each other out.
 That’s how women and parents should be with each other.

 If you are lucky enough to have a friend who is also a parent, count your blessings.
 If you’re as lucky as me to have a group where you can spontaneously meet up with in a couple hours to get your kids to burn some energy, you’re one lucky mom!